dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/5-batch-get/index.md

 ### Options

-The `execute` function accepts an additional object as a first argument for **operation-level** options:
+The `execute` function accepts an additional object as a first argument for **operation-level** options, as well as DocumentClient options such as [`abortSignal`](https://github.com/aws/aws-sdk-js-v3?tab=readme-ov-file#abortcontroller-example):

 ```ts
 await execute(options, ...batchGetCommands)